 Robert is the Co-Founder and Treasurer of NYC Gaymers and the former President and CEO of Folsom Street East.
 Developing non-profit Boards of Directors and creating safer spaces is his passion.
 If he’s not planning a community event, Robert is likely enjoying all that life in New York City has to offer with chosen family.

-Scott Kramer
+Scott Rosenberg

 Vice Chair | Officer of the Board

-Scott A. Kramer, LCSW-R, is a psychotherapist and the owner of Affirming Psychotherapy in New York City.
+Scott A. Rosenberg, LCSW-R, is a psychotherapist and the owner of Affirming Psychotherapy in New York City.
 He works with LGBTQ+ clients, specializing in gay men’s issues and gay men living with HIV and AIDS.
 Scott was diagnosed with HIV in 1988 and AIDS in 1995.
 He facilitates Living Successfully with HIV/AIDS, a free, virtual, weekly group for people living with HIV and AIDS, which is a collaboration with Congregation Beit Simchat Torah (CBST).
 Scott continues to be an advocate and activist for the rights of the LGBTQ+ community and for those living with HIV & AIDS.

 Scott is excited to be a board member of Positive Alliance.
 He will use his skills to assess the needs of our community and help to create essential activities to bust stigma and fear, to bring us together in a meaningful way.